Fivium/code-forensics/README.md

 ## Build

-Run `$ npm install` to retrieve all required node modules
+1. Run `$ npm install` to retrieve all required node modules
+2. Create your gulpfile.js file in the root directory as per [the minimal configuration settings](#minimal-configuration)
+3. (Optional) pull the latest git logs for your target repository

 ## VCS support
 At the moment **code-forensics** can work with **git** and **svn** based repositories, however other version control systems could be supported in the future, given the ability of Code Maat to parse log data from the most popular ones.